darkrenaissance/darkfi/doc/src/architecture/tx_lifetime.md

 9. `CP` proposes a block finalization containing $tx$
 10. `CP` writes the state transition update of $tx$ to their chain
 11. `CP` removes $tx$ from their `mempool`
-12. `CP` broadcasts the finalizated proposal
+12. `CP` broadcasts the finalized proposal
 13. `CS` receives the proposal and validates transactions
 14. `CS` writes the state updates to their chain
 15. `CS` removes $tx$ from their `mempool`